DUNNING PRIMARY SCHOOL

 - Almost all pupils in P7 (92%) are secure in Second Level Reading, Writing and Listening & Talking.
 25% of our P7 pupils have Additional Support Needs and are making very good progress or better and receive appropriate and effective support.

 Attainment in Numeracy

-- 20% of our school roll has pupils with recorded Additional Support Needs.
-All are making very good progress towards their predicted targets and planned outcomes.
+- 24% of our pupils across the whole school have recorded Additional Support Needs.
+Almost all are making very good progress towards their predicted targets and planned outcomes.

-- 96% of pupils have participated in at least one Afterschool Club, with most attending more.
+- 93% of pupils have participated in at least one Afterschool Club and almost all attend more.